MicrosoftDocs/mixed-reality/mixed-reality-docs/install-the-tools.md

 # Install the tools

-Get the tools you need to build apps for Windows, including Windows Mixed Reality apps.
-There is no separate SDK for Windows Mixed Reality development; you'll use Visual Studio with the Windows 10 SDK (version 1511 or later).
+Get the tools you need to build apps for Microsoft HoloLens and Windows Mixed Reality immersive headsets.
+There is no separate SDK for Windows Mixed Reality development; you'll use Visual Studio with the Windows 10 SDK.

 Don't have a mixed reality device?
 You can install the [HoloLens emulator](using-the-hololens-emulator.md) to build mixed reality apps without a HoloLens.
 You can also use the [Windows Mixed Reality simulator](using-the-windows-mixed-reality-simulator.md) to test your mixed reality apps for immersive headsets.

 We recommend installing the Unity game engine as an easy way to get started creating mixed reality apps.

+>![TIP]
+>Bookmark this page and check it regularly to keep up-to-date on the most recent version of each tool recommended for mixed reality development.

 >[!VIDEO https://www.youtube.com/embed/3l20TWhw4S8]